 Inflow conditions with realistic turbulent features are generated from an initially laminar flow by adding random perturbations in a precursor simulation with cyclic horizontal boundary conditions.
-To study the potential of DART under different inflow conditions, eight boundary layers (BLs) ranging from a neutral to a strongly stable BL are used as reference inflow conditions,

-- 75 all having approximately the same wind direction and wind speed at hub height.
+To study the potential of DART under different inflow conditions, eight boundary layers (BLs) ranging from a neutral to a strongly stable BL are used as reference inflow conditions, all having approximately the same wind direction and wind speed at hub height.
 As reported by Vollmer et al. (2016), wake steering is ineffective in a convective boundary layer, which is therefore not considered in this study.
 Due to the large computational expense it was not possible to increase the number of simulations.
-Although these eight BLs do not capture the great variability of the free field, it is considered sufficient to provide a proof of concept for data-driven models. - The total domain size and simulation time vary between the BLs and are determined empirically until convergence to a stationary state occurs and are dependent on the size of the largest eddies that explicitly need to be resolved.
+Although these eight BLs do not capture the great variability in the free field, it is considered sufficient to provide a proof of concept for data-driven models.
+The total domain size and simulation time vary between the BLs, are determined empirically until convergence to a stationary state occurs and are dependent on the size of the largest eddies that explicitly need to be resolved.
 The details of the precursor simulations are summarized in Table 1.

-BL1 and BL2 portray neutral conditions with roughness lengths representing low crops ($z_0 = 0.1$ m) and parkland ($z_0 = 0.5$ m), which are typical landscapes found in Northern Germany.
-Following Basu et al. (2008), constant cooling rates at the surface are prescribed to generate stable BLs, where BL3 and BL4 represent weakly stable ($\partial \theta \ \partial t^{-1} = -0.125$ K h-1), and BL5 and BL6 strongly stable conditions ($\partial \theta \ \partial t^{-1} = -0.25 \text{ K h}^{-1}$, following Beare and Macvean (2004)).
-Two additional (near) neutral BLs are generated, one representing grassland ($z_0 = 0.03 \text{ m}$) and one having a very small negative sensible heat flux ($H = -0.001 \text{ K m s}^{-1}$), which is in the acceptable range defined in Basu et al. (2008).
+BL1 and BL2 portray neutral conditions with roughness lengths representing low crops ($z_0 = 0.1$ m) and parkland ($z_0 = 0.5$ m), which are typical landscapes found in northern Germany.
+Following Basu et al. (2008), constant cooling rates at the surface are prescribed to generate stable BLs, where BL3 and BL4 represent weakly stable ($\partial \theta \ \partial t^{-1} =$ -0.125 Kh^{-1}) and BL5 and BL6 strongly stable conditions ($\partial \theta \partial t^{-1} = -0.25 \text{ Kh}^{-1}$; following Beare and Macvean, 2004).
+Two additional (near-)neutral BLs are generated, one representing grassland ($z_0 = 0.03$ m) and one having a very small negative sensible heat flux ($H = -0.001 \text{ Km s}^{-1}$), which is in the acceptable range defined in Basu et al. (2008).